mp-extras/SURENOO_GUITION_W5_ROUND/README.md

 * USB-C

-You can request Surenoo's technical documentation and example code from
+You can request Surenoo's technical documentation and example code from `<info@surenoo.com>`.
-<info@surenoo.com>.
 Surenoo store [website](https://www.surenoo.com/collections/258656/products/23280116).

 ## Example

-You can see how all the major peripherals (minus WiFi and Bluetooth) are used together in the basic [example](examples/example.py).
-This code uses the various `make` utility functions to initialize peripherals, and then looks for touches in two boxes displayed on the screen.
+You can see usage of all the major peripherals (minus Wi-Fi and Bluetooth) together in the basic [example](examples/example.py).
+This code uses the `make_*` utility functions to initialize peripherals, and then looks for touches in two boxes displayed on the screen.
 Touching the `Record` box invokes the `record` function to save samples from the microphone to a file on the SD card.
-Similarly, the `Play` box plays back the previously recorded file.
-The modules and classes used are described briefly in the [Modules](#modules) section.
+Similarly, the `Play` box plays back the recorded file.
+The [Modules](#modules) section briefly describes the modules and classes.

 ## Configuration

 ### Pins

-Pin assignments are set in [pins.csv](./pins.csv) and (mostly) follow the naming in the schematic.
-You can access these via the `Pin.board` class, e.g., `Pin.board.TP_SCL`.
+[pins.csv](./pins.csv) sets pin assignments and mostly follows the naming in the schematic.
+You can access these via the `Pin.board` class, for example, `Pin.board.TP_SCL`.

 The MicroPython configuration, [mpconfigboard.h](./mpconfigboard.h) sets the default pins for I2C and SPI.
-The IDF SDK configuration in `sdkconfig.board` specifies a 16MB flash partition, enables the octal-mode 8MB PSRAM and sets the default CPU frequency to 240MHz.
+The IDF SDK configuration in `sdkconfig.board` specifies a 16 MB flash partition, enables the octal-mode 8 MB PSRAM and sets the default CPU frequency to 240MHz.
 Example output showing the results:

 ``` text